Chapter 171 — Driver's License

 Compact Administrator

-The compact administrator for the Driver License Compact does not receive extra pay but can be reimbursed for expenses …
+The compact administrator for the Driver License Compact receives no extra pay for serving in that role but can be …

 171.54